DrAdrianDC/Python-Programming/Streamlit - Interactive Sales Dashboard/README.md

 - Explore detailed transaction data through an interactive table.

-It’s ideal for projects related to Data Analytics, Business Intelligence, or as a showcase for real-time data visualization with Streamlit.
+It’s ideal for projects related to **Data Analytics, Business Intelligence**, or as a showcase for real-time data visualization with Streamlit.